xerocross/train-prob/README.md

 of using any libraries of relevant data structures or algorithms.
 I'm well aware that is not the smartest approach for production programming.

-There is never a point when I think: "ah, this is project is perfect and done".
+There is never a point when I think: "ah, this project is perfect and done".
 But I have submitted this GitHub repo to my recruiter for your review.
 I don't know when you will look at it, but I will probably add more testing over the weekend and do some cleanup.